 The VO2max test is the criterion measure of aerobic power in athletes.
 Described here is the method to measure VO2max directly by indirect calorimetry.

-- equipment required: Oxygen and carbon dioxide analyzers, ergometer on which workload may be modified, heart rate monitor (optional) and a stopwatch.
+equipment required: Oxygen and carbon dioxide analyzers, heart rate monitor (optional) and a stopwatch.
+Appropriate ergometer (treadmill, cycle, swim bench etc.).
 Expired air may be collected and volume measured via Douglas bags or a Tissot tank, or measured by a pnuemotach or turbine ventilometer.

-- procedure: Exercise is performed on an appropriate ergometer (treadmill, cycle, swim bench etc.).
-The exercise workloads are selected to gradually progress in increments from moderate to maximal intensity.
-Oxygen uptake is calculated from measures of ventilation and the oxygen and carbon dioxide in the expired air, and the maximal level is determined at or near test completion (see VO2max videos)
+procedure: Exercise is performed on an ergometer, ideally one which is appropriate to the sport or a familiar exercise mode of the subject.
+The exercise workloads are selected to gradually progress in increments from moderate to maximal intensity (see cycling protocols).
+Oxygen uptake is calculated from measures of ventilation and the oxygen and carbon dioxide in the expired air, and the maximal level is determined at or near test completion (see Measuring Oxygen Consumption by Indirect Calorimetry)

 if several of the following occurred: a plateau or 'peaking over' in oxygen uptake, maximal heart rate was reached, attainment of a respiratory exchange ratio of 1.15 or greater, and volitional exhaustion.
 See also the Adult VO2max norm values.

-- target population: Any sport in which aerobic endurance is a component, such as distance runners, cross country skiers, rowers, triathlon, cycling.
+target population: Any sport in which aerobic endurance is a component, such as distance runners, cross-country skiers, rowers, triathlon, cycling.

-- advantages: This test directly measures body oxygen consumption, which many other aerobic fitness tests try to estimate.
-You can also get direct measurement of maximum heart rate by recording heart rate during the test.
+advantages: This test directly measures body oxygen consumption, which many other aerobic fitness tests try to estimate.
+You can also get a direct measurement of maximum heart rate by recording heart rate during the test.

-- disadvantages: this test is relatively time consuming and has high costs involved for each test compared to many other aerobic fitness tests.
+disadvantages: this test is relatively time consuming and has high costs involved for each test compared to many other aerobic fitness tests.

-- comments: There is often variability between the performance of different analysis systems.
+comments: There is often variability between the performance of different analysis systems.
 Stringent calibration is necessary for both the expired gas and ventilation measurement systems.

-- caution: This test is a maximal test, which requires a reasonable level of fitness.
+caution: This test is a maximal test, which requires a reasonable level of fitness.
 It is not recommended for recreational athletes or people with health problems, injuries or low fitness levels.

 - Videos of VO2max Tests being performed.

-- There are also other tests of aerobic capacity, such as the Bruce Test..
+- There are also other tests of aerobic capacity, such as the Bruce Test.

-- measuring Basal Metabolic Rate — VO2 at rest.
+- Measuring Basal Metabolic Rate — VO2 at rest.